BANGAUTOGLASS

 A break-in is exactly the kind of damage comprehensive auto insurance is designed to cover.
 Comprehensive coverage — not collision — handles theft, vandalism, and damage from events other than accidents with other vehicles.
 If your Dakota is insured with comprehensive coverage, there's a reasonable chance your quarter glass replacement is at least partially covered, depending on your deductible and the specifics of your policy.

 If you haven't started the claims process yet, Bang AutoGlass can assist you in getting that started.
-We can't file the claim on your behalf — the claim itself needs to come from you as the policyholder — but we're familiar with the process and can help you understand what information your insurer will typically need.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 In many cases, insurers require a police report for break-ins, so if you haven't filed one yet, doing so before you contact your insurance company is a smart first step.

 Factors that affect the final cost of quarter glass replacement — regardless of insurance — include your specific Dakota cab configuration, the model year, whether the glass is a dealer-sourced OEM part or an OEM-equivalent aftermarket piece, and where the service is performed.
 We never quote a price without knowing the specifics of your vehicle, and we're happy to walk you through what your insurance covers before any work begins.